bio-raum/BarBeQuE/docs/usage.md

 In brief, the following steps are needed:

 - Download ncbi taxonomy - this you can re-use from your locally installed BarBeQue references
-- Download the desired data through one of the crabs download utilities, paying attention any optional arguments for taxonomic groups etc
+- Download the desired data through one of the crabs download utilities, paying attention to any optional arguments for taxonomic groups etc
 - Import the database into the crabs format

 The resulting Text file (.txt) can then be passed to BarBeQue with `--custom_db`.